quadriga-dk/Book_Template/formatierung/markdown.md

 with small syntax extensions to allow you to write **roles** and **directives** in the Sphinx ecosystem.

-For more about MyST, see [the MyST Markdown Overview](https://jupyterbook.org/content/myst.html).
+For more about MyST, see <a href="https://jupyterbook.org/content/myst.html" class="external-link" target="_blank">the MyST Markdown Overview</a>.

 ## Sample Roles and Directives